korobilis/DMA_FCI/README.md

 Please read this file very carefully before you start using the code.
 This folder contains the following files:
 ___________________________________________________________________________________
 1) OTHER CODE:
-   B. TVP-FAVAR          : Estimate a single TVP-FAVAR.
+   A. TVP-FAVAR          : Estimate a single TVP-FAVAR.
 This code is for DEMONSTRATION
                            only, and it should be used as a starting point in order to understand how estimation works (before going to the multiple model case using DMA)